zorowangtt/phdthesis/source/11_chapter_2.md

 \newpage

-# Site-selective heat current analysis of an α-helical protein (HP36) with the linear-homopolymer-like model {#cha3}
+# Site-selective heat current analysis with linear-homopolymer-like model {#cha3}

 <!-- Although thermal transport is among the essential biophysical properties of proteins, its relationship with protein structures, dynamics, and functions is still elusive.
 The structures of folded proteins are highly inhomogeneous, giving rise to anisotropic and non-uniform flow of thermal energy during conformational fluctuations.